Medication Search - NeisVac-C

 • have had neurological effects after a previous meningococcal vaccine

-What side effects are possible with the NeisVac-C medication?
+What side effects are possible with NeisVac-C?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.